TNSDMallesh/Smart-Re_admit-AI-Powered-Re-admission-Predictor/README.md

 **Smart Re-admit** is a machine learning and deep learning-based project designed to predict whether a patient will be re-admitted to the hospital after discharge (particularly after 30 days).
 Leveraging Electronic Health Records (EHR), this system provides early warnings to healthcare providers for timely intervention.

-> 🏥 Developed as a major academic project at Sir C R Reddy College of Engineering under the mentorship of M. Ganesh Babu, Asst.
+> 🏥 Developed as a final year academic project at Sir C R Reddy College of Engineering under the mentorship of M. Ganesh Babu, Asst.
 Professor.

 ---